 The Company provides customers with various wholesale and retail banking products and services, and maintains treasury businesses for proprietary purpose and on behalf of customers.
 Many innovative products and services of the Company, such as "All-in-one Card", a multi-function debit card, "All-in-one Net", a comprehensive online banking service platform, dual-currency credit card, the "Sunflower Wealth Management" services and private banking services, have been widely recognised by consumers in China.

 1.3 Development Strategy and Investment Value

-Development vision: Creating a blue-chip for the stock market, building a bank that thrives for centuries Strategic objective: Striving to become the best commercial bank in China with international competitive edge Strategic positioning: An innovative bank distinguished by leading profitability, first-class service, strong basic management and excellent brand image
+Development vision: Creating a blue-chip for the stock market, building a bank that thrives for centuries international competitive edge first-class service, strong basic management and excellent brand image